Sukhoi Su-34: Su-34M (2022–present)

 In June 2022, the Russian Aerospace Forces received another four aircraft of the third order.
 These were the first aircraft built under the new "Su-34M" standard.
 They became part of the 277th Bomber Aviation Regiment.

 In August 2022, the Russian Ministry of Defence signed a new contract for supply of Su-34 bombers.

 In November 2022, Russia received a new batch of Sukhoi Su-34s of the modernized Su-34M variant; the number is yet unknown but it is safe to assume it was at least four units.
 Another batch of modernized Su-34Ms was handed over to the Russian Aerospace Forces in late December 2022.
 At this point, the total number of Su-34s produced under all contracts, including seven prototypes and pre-production units, reached at least 153 units.

+The delivery of new batches continued in June, October and November 2023.
+It was further reported that existing aircraft were gradually in the process of being upgraded to Su-34M standards, with updated onboard equipment.

-New batches were delivered in June, October and November 2023 and in April, June, September, October, November and December 2024 with at least 10 aircraft delivered in total throughout the year.
-The first batch for the 2025 was delivered on 18 April, the second in July, the third in August, the fourth in September, the fifth in October, and the sixth in November.
+By early 2024, the Centre for Analysis of Strategies and Technologies reported that 178 aircraft had been produced, inclusive of prototypes and pre-production units.
+New batches were delivered in April, June, September, October, November and December, with a minimum of 10 aircraft delivered throughout the year.

+In 2025, batches were delivered in April, July, August, September, October, November and December.

+The first batch for 2026 was delivered in July.